WGLab/dragonstar2019/day2_alignment/README.md

 When running the program, you can open a second terminal window, and run the `top` command to see the CPU usage (the display refreshes every a few seconds, and you can press "q" to quite the `top` command).
 Since two cores are requested, you will see that the CPU usage (%CPU) is 200.
 In practice, most whole genome sequencing studies nowadays use multiple cores (and likely multiple computing nodes) to speed up the alignment procedure.

 #### 1.3 View bam files

-One can see what is bam in two ways.
+We can examine the output bam file in a few different ways.

 ##### 1.3.1 View bam records
 ```
 samtools view chr1.2mb.bwa.bam | less
 ```
-to see how to represent alignment for each reads.
+to see how to represent alignment for each read.
+Detailed description of the SAM format is described [here](https://samtools.github.io/hts-specs/SAMv1.pdf).
+You can type `q` to exit the `less` session.

-`type q` to exit.
+Alternatively, you can use `samtools view chr1.2mb.bwa.bam | head` to print the first 10 lines to the terminal, and then examine the output yourself.

 ###### 1.3.2 tview bam files
 ```
 samtools tview -p 1:156000000 chr1.2mb.bwa.bam ref/hg37d5.chr1.fa
 ```
-to see how alignments parallel with the reference genome.
+to see how alignments parallel with the reference genome (the first line in the screen).

+You can press left and right key in the keyboard to move to the left or right of the screen.

+To jump to a specific genomic position, you can type `g`, and then enter the coordiante.
+Try to jump to the "1:156000211" position.

+To quite the tview session, just press `q`.

 #### 1.4 Variants calling
 A simple way for variant calling is to use bcftools.
-We can generate variant calling for both bam files generatd above.
+We can generate variant calling for both bam files generated above.

 1. On bam file aligned with `minimap2`.
 ```
 bcftools mpileup -r 1:155000000-157000000 -f ref/hg37d5.chr1.fa chr1.2mb.mp2.bam | bcftools call -mv -Ob -o mp2.bcftools.call.bcf
 ```
 will call variants and save to `mp2.bcftools.call.bcf` in a bcf format.

 You can view the file using
 ```
 bcftools view mp2.bcftools.call.bcf | less